Fob James: First term

 During his 1978 campaign for governor, James campaigned as a "born-again Democrat".
 James had left the Democratic Party in the early 1970s but returned to the party before the election.
 In the first primary, he defeated Alabama Attorney General Bill Baxley, 296,196 votes to 210,089 votes.
 In the run-off, James easily outdistanced Baxley.
 In the November general election, he defeated the Republican candidate, Guy Hunt.

 During James' first administration, the state faced considerable financial difficulties.
 James was reasonably successful in attaining his education reform package, improving the state's mental health system, rectifying some prison overcrowding problems and fortifying the once financially strapped Medicaid system.
 James consolidated various state agencies to reduce state spending.
 Additionally, he implemented a ten percent State spending cut, instituted a hiring freeze, and laid off a considerable number of the state employee workforce.
 He also chose to emphasize funding for k-12 education, over that for Alabama's colleges and universities, a highly contested action.
 He also worked to acquire stiffer penalties for convicted drug traffickers.
 He was instrumental in improving state highways as a result of earmarking a substantial amount of money for such improvements from the state's oil windfall funds.
-James was unsuccessful in his attempts to: have a new state constitution drafted, levy a fuel tax, rectify the court-ordered desegregation of some of the state's post-secondary institutions, and secure passage of his bill to eliminate income tax deductions for Social Security payments.
+James was unsuccessful in his attempts to have a new state constitution drafted, levy a fuel tax, rectify the court-ordered desegregation of some of the state's post-secondary institutions, and secure passage of his bill to eliminate income tax deductions for Social Security payments.

 One of his greatest accomplishments was integrating Alabama government.
 During his inauguration, he "claim(ed) for all Alabamians a New Beginning (his campaign theme) free from racism and discrimination."
-During his first term as governor, he nominated Oscar Adams to fill a vacancy on the Alabama Supreme Court, the first African American chosen for such a position.
-In addition, he appointed other blacks to cabinet positions, including Gary Cooper as director of the Department of Pensions and Security, the first African American in a century to be appointed to lead a major state agency in Alabama.
+During his first term as governor, he nominated Oscar W. Adams Jr. to fill a vacancy on the Alabama Supreme Court, the first African American chosen for such a position.
+In addition, he appointed many Black people to cabinet positions, including Gary Cooper as director of the Department of Pensions and Security, the first African American in a century to be appointed to lead a major state agency in Alabama.

 During his first term, James drew opposition by signing into law a measure passed by the legislature that allowed teachers to lead willing students in prayer.
 The law was declared unconstitutional by the U.S. Supreme Court in 1985.